Aeronautics and Aircraft Engineering Centre

 Prof Andrew Rae

-Aeronautics and Aircraft Engineering Centre, Perth College UHI, Crieff Road, Perth, PH1 2NX.
+Aeronautics and Aircraft Engineering Centre, UHI Perth, Crieff Road, Perth, PH1 2NX.